 The plug-in hybrid Tiguan eHybrid will appeal to private and business buyers alike, thanks to its ability to drive for up to 31 miles using just electricity.
 It uses the same powertrain as the Golf GTE, with 242bhp from its petrol engine and electric motor.
 As it’s noticeably more expensive than the standard 1.5-litre petrol engine, you’ll need to run on electric power for the majority of the time to recoup savings.
 For business users, its higher P11D value can be cancelled out by very low BiK rates, although the Volkswagen ID.4 is even cheaper to tax.

-All Tiguans cost £150 a year to tax, but if you add enough options to a top-spec model to push its price above £40,000, you'll pay a £325 surcharge the first five times you tax the car, making for a total of £475 a year during that period.
+Almost all Tiguans cost £150 a year to tax, but if you add enough options to a top-spec model to push its price above £40,000, you'll pay a £325 surcharge the first five times you tax the car, making for a total of £475 a year during that period.
 The eHybrid costs £140 a year thanks to its low CO2 emissions.

 Insuring the Tiguan should be relatively affordable, as it sits in groups 11-27 out of 50; models in higher trim levels and with more powerful engines obviously inhabit the higher end of that range.
 By comparison, the Mazda CX-5 runs from groups 17 to 23, while the BMW X1 starts in group 25 and rises considerably as you head up through the range.